sbmlteam/libsbml/README.txt

   make
   make install

+Optionally, to install the documentation files, also do

+  make install-docs

 To compile C or C++ programs that use libSBML with GCC, use a command such as:

   gcc -o myapp.c myapp.c -lsbml

-Note: A Perl binding is available but is not yet hooked into the configuration system.
-See the file bindings/perl/README.txt for information about building and installing the Perl bindings

 1.2 Windows
 -----------

-Unzip the libSBML distribution and open the resulting folder (which will have a name such as 'libsbml-2.1.0-expat' or 'libsbml-2.1.0-xerces').
+Unzip the libSBML distribution and open the resulting folder (which will have a name such as 'libsbml-2.3.0-expat' or 'libsbml-2.3.0-xerces').
 There are debug (libsbmld) and release (libsbml) versions of libSBML, with .dll and .lib files for both versions in the 'win32' subdirectory of the libSBML distribution.
 Header files are located in the subdirectory 'src/sbml'.